dlt-hub/dlt/docs/website/docs/customization/customize-existing-pipeline/renaming_columns.md

 ### Rename columns by replacing the special characters (german umlaut)

 In the example below, we createa  dummy source with special characters in the name.
-We then write a function
+We then write a function that we intend to apply to the resource to modify its output, our `replace_umlauts_in_dict_keys`

 ```python
 import dlt
 # create a dummy source with umlauts (special characters) in key names (um)